 The national On the CUSP: Stop CAUTI effort began in 2009 with AHRQ support and with the goal of reducing mean rates of CAUTI in participating clinical units by 25 percent.
 Like the Stop BSI initiative, Stop CAUTI looks to the work of the MHA Keystone Center as a model and uses the CUSP framework developed at Johns Hopkins to address culture change.
 On the CUSP: Stop CAUTI was expanded nationwide, and since the launch of the first cohort of participating states in late 2010, more than 1,300 units in approximately 850 hospitals in more than 36 states have joined the initiative.
 AHRQ released an interim report of data from the project in September 2013.
 Overall, preliminary outcome data show a 16 percent average decrease in CAUTI rates among hospital units that have participated in the program at least 14 months.
 Visit the report online to learn more.

 The Future of HAI Prevention

 The results of On the CUSP: Stop BSI and On the CUSP: Stop CAUTI have been promising to date.
 Several factors are creating a favorable environment for the effort moving forward, including public reporting mandates and the 10th Scope of Work of state-level Quality Improvement Organizations (QIOs).
-The Partnership for Patients, a public-private partnership led by HHS, has identified CLABSI and CAUTI as two of ten hospital-acquired conditions to be reduced by 40 percent by 2013.
+The Partnership for Patients, a public-private partnership led by HHS, has identified CLABSI and CAUTI as two of ten hospital-acquired conditions to be reduced by 40 percent.
 The 26 Hospital Engagement Networks (HENs) established by the Partnership for Patients and supported by the Centers for Medicare & Medicaid Services are leading learning collaboratives, providing technical assistance for hospitals, and monitoring hospitals’ progress toward providing safer care for their patients.